TorchLean: Formalizing Neural Networks in Lean: CROWN verification: bounds, duality, and certificates

-\begin{BlueTheorem}{End-to-end IBP soundness for \ttbr{runIBP?}}{runibp-end-to-end} Let \ttbr{evalGraphRec} be the total value evaluator for $G$ and \ttbr{runIBP?} the corresponding total IBP propagation.
+\begin{BlueTheorem}{Whole-graph IBP soundness for \ttbr{runIBP?}}{runibp-full pipeline} Let \ttbr{evalGraphRec} be the total value evaluator for $G$ and \ttbr{runIBP?} the corresponding total IBP propagation.
 Under the same structural assumptions (topological order, supported operators, and input enclosure), for every node $i$, whenever both procedures return a value $v_i$ and a box $B_i$, we have $v_i \in B_i$ componentwise. \end{BlueTheorem}

 \emph{Proof idea (both theorems).} The enclosure invariant is preserved one node at a time: assuming all parent enclosures hold, the operator-specific IBP transfer rule yields an enclosure for the current node consistent with its value semantics.
 Topological order ensures that, at node $i$, all parent facts are already established, so the global result follows by induction over node IDs/topological order.